liamros/OurLeague/README.md

 ## System Design

-Java web application which runs on "some" server. (not deployed yet, tbd)
+Java web application which currently runs on AWS EC2 (Elastic Beanstalk), deployed as a JAR at http://ourleague.eu-central-1.elasticbeanstalk.com/

 The web app relise on a MySQL database, where data fetched from Riot APIs is stored.
 This data includes Account information such as different types of IDs, ign, profile icon etc.,